thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2019-01-22-robotic-artist-residents-news.markdown

 Curator and researcher Ashley Lee Wong [interviewed Thoughtworks Arts directors Andrew McWilliams and Ellen Pearlman for CLOT Magazine](http://www.clotmag.com/thoughtworks-arts-residency-leveraging-corporate-resources-for-art-social-change-by-ashley-lee-wong) about their ambitious arts residency to engage with socially relevant projects using emerging technologies.

 {% include image file='heather-dewey-hagborg.jpg'
-   caption='Past resident Heather Dewey-Hagborg speaking at the opening of ‘A Becoming Resemblance’ at Fridman Gallery in 2017' %}
+   alt='Heather Dewey-Hagborg speaking in front of her face masks' caption='Past resident Heather Dewey-Hagborg speaking at the opening of ‘A Becoming Resemblance’ at Fridman Gallery in 2017' %}

 The article highlights the achievements and challenges of merging artists with technology and how Thoughtworks Arts is leveraging corporate resources for art and social change.